ioannisa/SecuredAndroidPersistence/README.md

 ## Leverage your Persistence and Encryption in Android
 *by Ioannis Anifantakis*

+## Introduction

 In modern mobile apps, safeguarding user data is crucial.
-Whether it's user credentials, API tokens, or any sensitive information, SecurePersist allows developers to implement robust encryption and persistence with minimal effort.
-Imagine needing to securely store users' authentication tokens in a finance app—this library will help you do that efficiently while keeping the process simple.
+Whether it’s user credentials, API tokens, or any sensitive information, SecurePersist allows developers to implement robust encryption and persistence with minimal effort.
+> Imagine needing to securely store users’ authentication tokens in a finance app — this library will help you do that efficiently while keeping the process simple.

-Android Secure Persist Library is a pure Kotlin library designed to provide secure and efficient storage of preferences, complex data types, and files in Android applications.
-By leveraging the Android KeyStore and modern encryption techniques, SecurePersist ensures that sensitive data—including complex objects and files—is stored safely, protecting it from unauthorized access.
+**Android Secure Persist Library** is a pure Kotlin library designed to provide secure and efficient storage of preferences, complex data types, and files in Android applications.
+By leveraging the Android KeyStore and modern encryption techniques, SecurePersist ensures that sensitive data — including complex objects and files — is stored safely, protecting it from unauthorized access.

+## What this library does

-This library simplifies the process of encrypting and decrypting preferences using `SharedPreferences` and `DataStore`, supports serialization of complex data types, and provides robust file encryption capabilities, making it easy for developers to implement comprehensive secure storage solutions.
+This library allows out of the box with zero-configuration encrypting and decrypting preferences using `SharedPreferences` and `DataStore`, supports serialization of complex data types, and provides robust raw data and file encryption capabilities.

+So this library makes it easy for developers to

+1. implement comprehensive encrypted storage solutions
+2. encrypt raw data and files with ease

 ## Features

+This library offers a wide range of features for securely persisting data, while also providing encryption services for raw data and files when needed.

-* **Secure Preferences Management:** Easily encrypt and decrypt preferences using `SharedPreferences` and `DataStore`.
+* **Secure Preferences Management**: Easily encrypts and decrypts preferences utilizing `SharedPreferences` and `DataStore`.

-* **Support for Complex Data Types:** Serialize and securely store complex objects, including custom classes and collections.
+* **Support for Complex Data Types**: Automatically **serializes** and securely stores complex objects, including custom classes and collections.

-* **File Encryption and Decryption:** Securely encrypt and decrypt files, ensuring sensitive data remains protected even when stored externally.
+* **File Encryption and Decryption**: Securely encrypts and decrypts files, ensuring sensitive data remains protected even when stored externally.

-* **Property Delegation:** Use Kotlin property delegation for seamless integration of encrypted preferences.
+* **Property Delegation**: Uses Kotlin property delegation for seamless integration of encrypted preferences.

-* **Annotation Support:** Utilize `@SharedPref` and `@DataStorePref` annotations for convenient preference management.
+* **Annotation Support**: Utilizes `@SharedPref` and `@DataStorePref` annotations for convenient preference management.

-* **Raw Data Encryption:** Directly encrypt and decrypt raw data and files with `EncryptionManager` for additional flexibility.
+* **Raw Data Encryption**: Directly encrypts and decrypts raw data and files using `EncryptionManager` for additional flexibility.

-* **Asynchronous Operations:** Efficiently handle preferences with non-blocking operations using DataStore.
+* **Asynchronous Operations**: Efficiently handles preferences with non-blocking operations using `DataStore`.

-* **External Key Management:** Use custom external keys for scenarios requiring cross-device data decryption or remote key retrieval.
+* **External Key Management**: Allows for custom external keys for scenarios requiring cross-device data decryption or storing the key on a remote server.

 ## Why Use SecurePersist?

-* **Security:** Protect sensitive data with robust encryption techniques, including complex objects and files.
+* **Security**: Protects sensitive data with robust encryption techniques, including complex objects and files.

-* **Ease of Use:** Simplifies the process of managing encrypted preferences and data with a user-friendly API.
+* **Ease of Use**: Simplifies the process of managing encrypted preferences and data with a user-friendly API.

-* **Versatility:** Supports a variety of data types, including primitives, complex objects, and files, integrating seamlessly with existing Android components.
+* **Versatility**: Supports a variety of data types, including primitives, complex objects, and files, integrating seamlessly with existing Android components.

-* **Performance:** Ensures non-blocking operations for a smooth user experience.
+* **Performance**: Ensures non-blocking operations for a smooth user experience.

-* **Flexibility:** Allows for external key management, enabling secure data storage and retrieval across devices or from remote servers.
+* **Flexibility**: Allows for external key management, enabling secure data storage and retrieval across devices or from remote servers.

 ---